Filmscore88/farmers-market-client/README.md

   2-Follow ReadMe instructions for the `farmers-market-api` repo and start up the server.

   3-Fork and Clone this project repo and then cd into the project file.

+  4-run `bundle install` on your terminal.

-After steps 1-3 are complete, run `npm start` in         your terminal.
+  5-After steps 1-4 are complete, run `npm start` in         your terminal.

 ###                       `Closing down the app`